ex4722/ctf-writeups/battelle/holy_grail/README.md

 So when we call dl_resolve we just need to push the jmp_offset and construct a fake symtab, jmptab and strtab.
 One thing to note is that the SYMTAB Offet must be aligned, just place the structures and check in gdb.

-In my this exploit the fake_table is created in the BSS and far from our fake stack to avoid collisions.
-In later exploits this changes to minmize reads.
+In this exploit the fake_table is created in the BSS and far from our fake stack to avoid collisions.
+In later exploits this changes to minimize reads.
 ```python
 fake_table = exe.bss() + 0x23c